Hatem902/similarity-quantifier/README.md

 ## [This app is live on the web](https://similarity-quantifier.vercel.app/)

-## Similarity API w/ Next.js 13.2
+## Text Similarity API w/ Next.js 13.2

 Full-stack implementation and exposition of an API that quantifies the similarity between two pieces of text through making use of some of OpenAI's utilities.
-This API service website includes authentication and **a complete API key system** nicely exposed through a dashboard to create & revoke user keys as well as monitor every request alongside its API key.
+This API service website includes authentication and a <mark >**complete API key system**</mark> nicely exposed through a dashboard to create and revoke user keys as well as monitor every request alongside its API key.

 ## Stack